Jayyhk/cses-code-golf/README.md

 For problems labeled with a 🌊, I have also golfed the problem in C++.

-For problems labeled with a 🗿, the number of non-whitespace characters cannot be shortened for Python 3.

 ## Table of Contents

 | Problem Type          | Number Solved |